It may be 2020 but according to the Fawcett Society’s 2020 Sex and Power Index, women are still largely missing from the top jobs in Britain.

 The MDU’s chief executive, Dr Christine Tomkins is one exception.
 For the last ten years, she has been at the helm of the UK’s largest and oldest medical defence organisation, her medico-legal career following clinical practice as an ophthalmologist.
 She now leads an organisation of 475 people, where there are plenty of visible female role models in senior roles such as the head of medical advisory services, the head of claims and the head of legal services.
 And along the way, she has been instrumental in introducing family-friendly working practices to the organisation.

-Her guiding principle is that ability should be what really matters within any organisation so it is important to ensure a level playing field for everyone, whether in the MDU or the NHS.
+Her guiding principle is that ability should be what really matters within any organisation, so it's important to ensure a level playing field for everyone, whether in the MDU or the NHS.

 When it comes to her own career, which began at Manchester Medical School in 1974, Christine does not believe being a woman held her back.
 Though like many female doctors, she has encountered some sexist attitudes.